Affiliated Managers Group, Inc. (NYSE:AMG) Stake Decreased by American International Group Inc.

-American International Group Inc. lessened its holdings in shares of Affiliated Managers Group, Inc. (NYSE:AMG) by 5.6% during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 77,271 shares of the asset manager’s stock after selling 4,574 shares during the period.
-American International Group Inc. owned 0.19% of Affiliated Managers Group worth $11,516,000 as of its most recent filing with the Securities and Exchange Commission.
+American International Group Inc. lessened its stake in shares of Affiliated Managers Group, Inc. (NYSE:AMG) by 5.6% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 77,271 shares of the asset manager’s stock after selling 4,574 shares during the quarter.
+American International Group Inc. owned about 0.19% of Affiliated Managers Group worth $11,516,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also added to or reduced their stakes in AMG.
-Cypress Point Wealth Management LLC acquired a new position in shares of Affiliated Managers Group during the fourth quarter valued at approximately $28,000.
-Truvestments Capital LLC acquired a new position in shares of Affiliated Managers Group during the fourth quarter valued at approximately $33,000.
-Whittier Trust Co. increased its stake in shares of Affiliated Managers Group by 63.7% during the first quarter.
-Whittier Trust Co. now owns 221 shares of the asset manager’s stock valued at $33,000 after acquiring an additional 86 shares during the period.
-Signaturefd LLC increased its stake in shares of Affiliated Managers Group by 31.4% during the fourth quarter.
-Signaturefd LLC now owns 368 shares of the asset manager’s stock valued at $37,000 after acquiring an additional 88 shares during the period.
-Finally, Childress Capital Advisors LLC acquired a new position in shares of Affiliated Managers Group during the fourth quarter valued at approximately $38,000.
+Several other hedge funds and other institutional investors also recently bought and sold shares of AMG.
+Norges Bank acquired a new position in shares of Affiliated Managers Group during the fourth quarter valued at approximately $40,790,000.
+Contrarius Investment Management Ltd increased its stake in shares of Affiliated Managers Group by 360.2% during the first quarter.
+Contrarius Investment Management Ltd now owns 160,351 shares of the asset manager’s stock valued at $23,897,000 after acquiring an additional 125,511 shares during the period.
+Charles Schwab Investment Management Inc. increased its stake in shares of Affiliated Managers Group by 32.6% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 482,880 shares of the asset manager’s stock valued at $49,109,000 after acquiring an additional 118,827 shares during the period.
+Foundry Partners LLC acquired a new position in shares of Affiliated Managers Group during the fourth quarter valued at approximately $10,947,000.
+Finally, Channing Capital Management LLC acquired a new position in shares of Affiliated Managers Group during the fourth quarter valued at approximately $7,880,000.

 NYSE AMG opened at $164.00 on Friday.
 Affiliated Managers Group, Inc. has a twelve month low of $62.19 and a twelve month high of $176.84.
 The stock has a market cap of $6.83 billion, a price-to-earnings ratio of 20.17, a PEG ratio of 0.59 and a beta of 1.39.
 The firm’s 50 day moving average price is $160.81 and its two-hundred day moving average price is $128.92.